Professional Carpet Installation: Get Prepared in 9 Steps

 Some installers will remove doors in order to install the carpet and re-hang them if possible.
 They probably won’t shave or cut down doors to insure clearance.
 You may need to arrange for a qualified carpenter to provide this service after the installation of your new carpet.

-Usually these materials are collected by your installer and left at your trash collection site.
-Check with us before the day of installation so you’re clear about the clean up, if there are added costs to do so, and ask about the plan for carpet remnants.
+Installing new carpet will produce waste.
+Usually, your installer collects these materials and leaves them at your trash collection site.
+Check with us before the day of installation so you’re clear about the clean-up.
+If there are additional costs to do so, and ask about the plan for carpet remnants.

 Be prepared to be at home the day of installation and be available in case the installation crew has questions.
 Your presence will insure that the correct carpet is installed in the right areas.
 Because it is difficult to estimate the length and circumstances of each job, some installers may not be able to give you an exact time of arrival.
 We suggest you be flexible and keep in touch with us.